Post-Ian Rebuilding Progress

 Below are some milestones of the Museum’s rebuilding following the September 2022 impact of Hurricane Ian.
 The Museum is very grateful for the support of donors, Members, and volunteers who have contributed to our recovery, and who continue to help meet the need.
 We also thank you for your interest in the renewal of the Museum, the Islands, and all communities affected by the storm.

-The Museum’s reopening will be phased, with a target of opening the ground level (aquariums, welcome lobby, Museum Store) by the end of 2023, and the second floor (Great Hall of Shells, special exhibition galleries, auditorium, and classroom) in the first part of 2024.
+The Museum’s reopening will be phased, with a target of opening the ground level (aquariums, welcome lobby, Museum Store) in the first part of 2024, with the second floor (Great Hall of Shells, special exhibition galleries, auditorium, and classroom) to follow.

 Aquarium Systems Repaired and Prepped for Animals… We Have Water in the Tanks